 Now let’s open our model in 3D Studio Max.

 This is how the source model looks.
-For now we won’t touch it.
+For now, we won’t touch it.
 Instead, we perform a Collada export and see how it looks in Aximmetry as it is.
 Let’s choose the Export menu item.
 To keep it simple we’ll put the exported file in the same folder we store the Max file itself in.
-This way we won’t run into problem regarding the access paths of the textures.
+This way we won’t run into problems regarding the access paths of the textures.
 We enter the Midnight Show project folder and then the Model subfolder where the Max file is located.

 The Collada Export options have to be set up carefully once, later the system will remember these settings.
 Firstly turn on the “Bake Matrices” option, this way the export of the object transformations is more reliable.
 Turn on “Relative Paths”, this refers to the paths of the textures.
 Since we put our export in the same folder as the Max file these relative paths will point exactly to the right place.
-Turn off “Copy Images” so that the exporter does not make copies of the textures, but refer to the original ones.
+Turn off “Copy Images” so that the exporter does not make copies of the textures, but refers to the original ones.
 In the “Geometry” section turn on “Triangulate”, because Aximmetry importer only accepts triangle polygons.
 Leave “Normals” turned on, because Aximmetry needs the normal vector information.
 But we can leave “Tangents/Binormals” turned off, because Aximmetry calculates these automatically anyway.
 We can leave the exporting of the animations turned on; this scene does not contain animation, so it doesn’t really matter here.

 Click OK.
 The export is done.
 We can see a new DAE file appeared in the folder, so it’s ready to load into Aximmetry.

 Let’s start Aximmetry.
-As in other cases it’s highly recommended to use a dual monitor system.
+As in other cases, it’s highly recommended to use a dual monitor system.
 On one monitor we can see the fullscreen output and also can select or move the objects, while on the other monitor we can access the Flow Editor.
-Of course, for the sake of this tutorial we’ll work with one single monitor.
+Of course, for the sake of this tutorial, we’ll work with one single monitor.
 So I assign Output #1 to this monitor and start the software.
-Also for the tutorial I placed an enlarged preview panel here.
+Also for the tutorial, I placed an enlarged preview panel here.
 In the cases when we have to watch the Flow Editor and the output together I’ll use this view.

 Let’s start with a new empty compound.
 We’ll import our Collada file into this.
 We can find the file either here in Aximmetry’s own File Browser or we can drag it from any external file application.
 Windows Explorer is currently open at the desired folder so let’s simply use that one.
 Drag and drop the Collada file from here.
 Its importing starts right away.
 This takes a while.

 We can see that a new subcompound is created here.
 It will represent the imported model in the Flow Editor.
 If we enter it with a double-click we can see that the entire object hierarchy is represented here.
-We’ll return here later, but first let’s examine how we can make the model visible on the output.
+We’ll return here later, but first, let’s examine how we can make the model visible on the output.

-By all means we need a Camera module.
+By all means, we need a Camera module.
 But instead of inserting a bare Camera, let’s use a preset file that is assembled specifically for studio rendering.
-Under the Common_Studio project in the Compounds / Render subfolder we can find a compound named Render_Genereal.
+Under the [Common_Studio] project in the Compounds / Render subfolder we can find a compound named Render_Genereal.
 Drag and drop it into the editor.
-We can Unlink it right away, because we’ll edit its content accordingly to the need of our studio scene anyway.
+We can Unlink it right away because we’ll edit its content accordingly to the need of our studio scene anyway.
 If we enter inside we find a Camera and a bunch of prewired post-processing modules.
-Also there’s a Mirror Camera here which will help us implementing the floor reflection later.
+Also, there’s a Mirror Camera here which will help us implementing the floor reflection later.
 We’ll return here, too.

-We connect this Renderer box to the imported model, and wire its output to the side.
-We still don’t see anything, because we have to position to the camera first.
+We connect this Renderer box to the imported model and wire its output to the side.
+We still don’t see anything, because we have to position the camera first.
 If the goal is the mere editing of the scene, we can use a Camera Mover module we already know from an earlier tutorial.
 Let’s connect it to the camera’s Transformation and Zoom Factor and we see the scene right away.
 I show it in fullscreen, too.
 So this configuration is already suited for working with the studio scene.

-However, if we want to put together a compound that is suitable for controlling the live show itself then it’s worth to add the Virtual Camera and Billboard handling Control Boards at this point.
-There is a separate tutorial on the usage of these, but we haven’t yet talked about how they are get into the compound in the first place.
-So I delete the Camera Mover now, and load a preset file.
-It is also located in the Common_Studio project under the Compounds folder.
+However, if we want to put together a compound that is suitable for controlling the live show itself then it’s worth adding the Virtual Camera and Billboard handling Control Boards at this point.
+There is a separate tutorial on the usage of these, but we haven’t yet talked about how they are getting into the compound in the first place.
+So I delete the Camera Mover now and load a preset file.
+It is also located in the [Common_Studio] project under the Compounds folder.
 Depending on if we want to use virtual camera motions or tracked cameras we choose between these two folders.
 Let’s enter the VirtualCam folder now.
 There’s a bunch of preset files here for the different usage scenarios.
 Now we’ll use the same one we’re already familiar with from the other tutorial.
 That’s the one with the three virtual cameras and three billboards.
 Let’s drag and drop it into the editor.

-Apart from that some wirings need to be done in order to display the billboards properly.
+Apart from that, some wirings need to be done in order to display the billboards properly.
 First of all the rendered output has to be wired through this VirtualCam module.
 Let’s wire the output from the Render compound into the pin “Rendered”.
-Also there’s another Mask output that has to be connected to the pin “Rendered Mask”.
+Also, there’s another Mask output that has to be connected to the pin “Rendered Mask”.
 It’s needed for the inner billboard masking function of the VirtualCam compound.
-Furthermore we have to connect the module into the scene hierarchy through the pin “Parent”.
+Furthermore, we have to connect the module into the scene hierarchy through the pin “Parent”.

 Now we have to wire out the outputs.
-If you remember the Virtual Camera tutorial, we defined two system outputs for the broadcast environment: one for the secondary monitor of the PC serving as an editing and preview interface, and another for the final broadcast output which is usually output on an SDI port.
-According to these, there are two output pins on the VirtualCam modul, the “Preview” that we send to Output #1 now, and the “Out” that we send to Output #2.
+If you remember the Virtual Camera tutorial, we defined two system outputs for the broadcast environment: one for the secondary monitor of the PC serving as editing and preview interface, and another for the final broadcast output which is usually output on an SDI port.
+According to these, there are two output pins on the VirtualCam module, the “Preview” that we send to Output #1 now, and the “Out” that we send to Output #2.

 Now back to the editing of the studio model.
 We switch off all the billboards so that they don’t disturb us during the editing.
 Switch the Camera into Free Mode so that we can move within the scene freely.

-First we see that every object is displayed with a default texture of Aximmetry.
+First, we see that every object is displayed with a default texture of Aximmetry.
 The reason for this is that we used the default import options which does not specify the importing of the materials therefore only the geometry itself has been imported.
 We can spot several strange things here.
-On certain objects the texture is stretched or twisted or has a plain color.
+On certain objects, the texture is stretched or twisted or has a plain color.
 It indicates that these objects have the proper UV.
-But in the original model these objects don’t have any texture, only a solid color, therefore these UV errors have no significance here.
+But in the original model, these objects don’t have any texture, only a solid color, therefore these UV errors have no significance here.
 So, in fact, everything is all rights.

-Also one small thing is that on the top of the screen we can see a “FREE MODE” label.
-It’s put here by our VirtualCam campound to indicate that the camera is in Free Mode.
+Also, one small thing is that on the top of the screen we can see a “FREE MODE” label.
+It’s put here by our VirtualCam compound to indicate that the camera is in Free Mode.
 This, of course, can be disturbing during the scene editing so we should turn it off.
 We go to the Control Board “CAMERAS” where we find a box named “ON SCREEN” and a property of it named “Show On Preview”.
 Turn it off, and we see that the label has disappeared.

 For the sake of a little experimenting let’s try to import the light sources as well.
 Later we’ll turn it off, of course.
 Let’s see the results.
 Again, the process of importing takes a while.